stephencweiss/stephencharlesweiss.com/content/blog/2019-02-18/object-oriented-javascript.md

 This is pretty straight forward.
 Except for naming the function with a capital letter (to indicate it’s a class), this looks very similar to any function.

-The functional instantiation pattern returns an object with attributes that are stored on it - these can be passed into the constructor (like our make, model, and year), or part of the “prototype” (like wheels, trunk, door, and the method, greet).
+The functional instantiation pattern returns an object with attributes that are stored on it - these can be passed into the constructor (like our make, model, and year), or part of the "prototype" (like wheels, trunk, door, and the method, greet).

 The good news: Functional instantiation is really simple and easy to follow.